^

 • Vermicelli soup

-• Smoked meat and sausages
+• Smoked meats and sausages

 • Any canned meat

-• Fatty types of fish in any form
+• Fatty fish in any form

 • Smoked, dried and salted fish